nbeversl/urtext-sublime/example project/README.txt

         As a result of the above, Urtext came out having the following characteristics:

-            It has two components:
+            - It has two components:

-                I. Static plaintext files in a loosely specified syntax.
+                - Static plaintext files in a loosely specified syntax.

-                II.
-A compiler that reads, organizes, and compiles the files in real time.
+                - A service that organizes, and compiles the files.
+This can run either manually or continuously in "watchdog" mode.
+(The latter was inspired by the ``npm run watch`` tool for React development.)
+In Sublime-Urtext, it is always in watchdog mode.

+            - This particular implementation uses Python, embedded into a Sublime plugin to provide more Sublime-specific editing tools, also using Python, Sublime's scripting language.
 Like any data format (such as JSON, XML, etc.), the compiling could be done in any language, given the right rules.
-This particular implementation uses Python, embedded into a Sublime plugin to provide more Sublime-specific editing tools, also using Python, which is Sublime's scripting language.

-            The compiler runs continuously in "watchdog" mode.
-(The latter was inspired by the ``npm run watch`` tool for React development.)

-            No need to interact directly with a file system dialog or manually organize files.
+            - No need to interact directly with a file system dialog or manually organize files.

-            No subfolder organization scheme.
+            - No subfolder organization scheme.
 All files are kept in a single folder.
 Organization of files, file groups, and file relationships is entirely done within the system.
 This makes it easy to sync and use across devices and platforms where file and folder paths may not always resolve uniformly, and it avoids broken file paths from moved/renamed/reorganized files.

-            Filenaming is automatic using a 14-digit derivation of creation time, which also ensures every filename is unique.
-Further manual naming is possible, provided the 14 digit string is retained in the filename./-- ID:007 --/ }}
+            - Filenaming is arbitrary but can be automated.
+                                                                                  /-- ID:007 --/ }}
                                                                                              /--ID:008--/}}
                                                                                                                       }}

 {{  Using this document

-    This file is an Urtext file node with several inline nodes.
+    This file is an Urtext file with several inline nodes.
 It can be used in Sublime Text to try out the features described.

     To enable syntax and node depth highlighting that makes everything easier, select the Sixteen (for light) or Monokai (for dark) color schemes in Preferences -> Color Scheme ...
 See >01g for more on syntax highlighting.
 (Press Shift-Control-/ (Shift-Control-forward-slash) to jump to a 14-digit link like.)
                                                                                           /--ID:009--/}}

 {{  Setup